lbai-lab/push/docs/source/tutorials/01_Bayesian_Deep_Learning/index.rst

 This folder contains tutorials for Bayesian Deep Learning with Push.

-- `Quick Start`_ is a tutorial for setting up and running Push
 - `Bayesian Deep Learning`_ is the basic tutorial for usage of Push.
 - `Deep Ensemble` is the basic tutorial for creating a deep ensemble in Push usage.